TatjanaKutzner/CityGML-UtilityNetwork-ADE/Sample/Nanaimo_Water_Network/v2/readme.txt

 - TUM, Germany).
 It was made using Safe Software's "Feature Manipulation Engine" software.

-The purpose of this data sample is to act as a test case in the ongoing development of the Utility Network ADE, as well as to provide working example to help other researchers and developers to develop their own Utility Network ADE datasets.
+The purpose of this data sample is to act as a test case in the ongoing development of the Utility Network ADE, as well as to provide a working example to help other researchers and developers to develop their own Utility Network ADE datasets.

-This is the second version of the sample dataset, it is a modification and an expansion of the first version (found in the "v1" folder of the Sample folder.
-This work was presented by Isaac Boates at the 4th UtilityNetwork ADE workshop at EIFER.
-This newer version of the data sample showcases the following additions & chaages:
+**This is the second version of the sample dataset, it is a modification and an expansion of the first version** (found in the "v1" folder of the Sample folder).
+This work was presented by Isaac Boates at the 4th Utility Network ADE workshop at EIFER.
+This newer version of the data sample showcases the following additions & changes:

-- Workbench now works on the unmodified source data, rather than a modified version it.
+- Workbench now works on the unmodified source data, rather than a modified version of it.
 - Translation now occurs on any part of the source data, determined by a user-specified bounding box.
-- Addition of Buildings & Associated TerminalElements
+- Addition of Buildings & associated TerminalElements
 - Linkage of Service Lines to TerminalElements via InterFeatureLinks

 ==================================================================================================